wassim-slimane/wassim-slimane/README.md

 Hi there! 👋
-I'm Wassim SLIMANE, a former full-stack web developer now on a journey to become a Data & AI engineer. 🚀
+I'm Wassim SLIMANE, a former full-stack software engineer now on a journey to become a Data & AI engineer. 🚀

 ## About Me
 👨‍💻 4 years of experience crafting efficient and scalable web solutions.